revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Drinking Potions

-Potions are small and can be quaffed as a Bonus Action.
+Potions are small and can be quaffed as a Bonus Action, but administering a potion to another character is an action.

+#### Leveling Up

+Characters only gain a level after spending downtime training or studying before they gain the benefits of a new level (this must also include a Long Rest).
+To attain the next level a character must train for a number of days equal to the desired level multiplied by 2 (level x 2 days), and must spend gold equal to the desired level multiplied by 10 (level x 10 gp).
+So a 4th level character desiring to become 5th level must train for 10 days and spend 50 gp.

 ## DM Tips